 - 5. Ensure welds are done according to procedure.
 This inspection must be conducted according to procedures P-192.241 and/or P-192.243 by a qualified inspector. - 6.
 Ensure that the welder is shielded form weather related conditions that can impair the weld. - 7.
-Inspect to ensure each component is provided with protection against external corrosion per procedures P-191.455 and P-191.461.
+Inspect to ensure each component is provided with protection against external corrosion per procedures P-192.455 and P-192.461.
 Ensure that the coating has not been damaged.
 If damage has occurred, the coating must be repaired or replaced prior to covering the pipe. - 8.
 Visually inspect entire length of exposed pipeline to ensure there are no wrinkles, gouges or other apparent physical damage. - 9.
-Ensure each field bend in steel pipe complies with the following: - a) Does not impair the serviceability of the pipe. - b) Wrinkle bend are not made on steel pipe that will be operated at a pressure that produces a hoop stress of 30 or more, of SMYS. - c) Does not have any sharp kinks. - d) When measured along the crotch of the bend, the wrinkles are a distance of at least one pipe diameter. - e) On pipe 16" or larger diameter, the bend does not have a deflection of more than 1 1⁄2 percent for each wrinkle. - f) Has a smooth contour and is free from buckling, cracks, or any other mechanical damage. - g) On pipe containing a longitudinal weld, it must be as near as practicable to the neutral axis of the bend unless: - h) Is made with an internal bending mandrel; or - i) The pipe is 12 inches or less in outside diameter or has a diameter to wall thickness ratio less than 70. - j) Each circumferential weld of steel pipe which is located where the stress during bending causes a permanent deformation in the pipe must be non-destructively tested either before or after the bending process. - k) Wrought-steel welding elbows and transverse segments of these elbows may not be used for changes in direction on steel pipe that 2" or more in diameter unless the arch length, as measured along the crotch, is at least 1". - I) No Bend shall have a difference between the maximum and minimum diameters in excess of 2.5 percent of the nominal diameter. - 10.
-The post construction inspection or final inspection of the pipeline may not be completed by any company and/or contractor personnel who performed or helped with the work on any specific section(s) of the pipeline during construction, repair or modification.
-Qualified company and/or contractor personnel may complete the inspection on any section(s) of the pipeline that they did not work on. - 11.
-Ensure all pipe installed in a ditch is installed in a manner that minimizes secondary stresses and the possibility of damage to the pipe.
+Ensure each field bend in steel pipe complies with the following: - a) Does not impair the serviceability of the pipe. - b) Wrinkle bend are not made on steel pipe that will be operated at a pressure that produces a hoop stress of 30 or more, of SMYS. - c) Does not have any sharp kinks. - d) When measured along the crotch of the bend, the wrinkles are a distance of at least one pipe diameter. - e) On pipe 16" or larger diameter, the bend does not have a deflection of more than 1 $\frac{1}{2}$ percent for each wrinkle. - f) Has a smooth contour and is free from buckling, cracks, or any other mechanical damage. - g) On pipe containing a longitudinal weld, it must be as near as practicable to the neutral axis of the bend unless: - h) Is made with an internal bending mandrel; or - i) The pipe is 12 inches or less in outside diameter or has a diameter to wall thickness ratio less than 70. - j) Each circumferential weld of steel pipe which is located where the stress during bending causes a permanent deformation in the pipe must be non-destructively tested either before or after the bending process. - k) Wrought-steel welding elbows and transverse segments of these elbows may not be used for changes in direction on steel pipe that 2" or more in diameter unless the arch length, as measured along the crotch, is at least 1". - I) No Bend shall have a difference between the maximum and minimum diameters in excess of 2.5 percent of the nominal diameter. - 10.
+Ensure all pipe installed in a ditch is installed in a manner that minimizes secondary stresses and the possibility of damage to the pipe. - a) Inspect the ditch to ensure materials capable of damaging the coating are not present. - b) Identify and remove foreign objects that could cause damage to the pipeline system. - c) Ensure backfilling is done in a manner that protects the pipe coating and provides support for the pipe.

-- General Inspection - a) Inspect the ditch to ensure materials capable of damaging the coating are not present. - b) Identify and remove foreign objects that could cause damage to the pipeline system. - c) Ensure backfilling is done in a manner that protects the pipe coating and provides support for the pipe. - d) Inspect backfill material before and during operations to prevent damage to pipeline. - 12.
+- d) Inspect backfill material before and during operations to prevent damage to pipeline. - 11.
 Ensure buried pipe is provided with adequate cover per 49 CFR 192.327 and there is appropriate clearance between the pipe and underground structures per 49 CFR Part 192.325.
-(See Procedure P-192.325.) - 13.
-Ensure pipe at each railroad and highway crossing is installed to adequately withstand the dynamic forces exerted by the anticipated traffic loads. - 14.
-Ensure valves are accessible to authorized employees and are protected from damage and tampering. - 15.
+(See Procedure P-192.325.) - 12.
+Ensure pipe at each railroad and highway crossing is installed to adequately withstand the dynamic forces exerted by the anticipated traffic loads. - 13.
+Ensure valves are accessible to authorized employees and are protected from damage and tampering. - 14.
 Complete all applicable forms, gather all construction records (mill specs) and file.
 These are to be retained for the life of the pipeline.